 Bizarro Episode: Early on, The Saint would help friends and strangers.
 Then he started to doing the occasional espionage job for the government.
 Then, in "The House On Dragon's Rock" (an adaptation of The Man Who Liked Ants, above) he stops a Mad Scientist's giant ant and its eggs from taking over the world.
 The ant is, of course, a Nuclear Nasty.

 In "Louella", Simon impersonates an MI-5 agent.
 The woman he was tricking even remarked that it was great to have James Bond on her side.
-This was before Moore made his debut as Bond.
+This was ten years before Roger Mooremade his debut as Bond.
 The same episode guest stars David Hedison, who later played opposite Moore as Felix Leiter.

 In addition to that, Lois Maxwell (the original Miss Moneypenny) guest-starred in two different episodes during the 5th series in 1966, seven years before Moore would go on to play Bond, thus also making them working together in the Bond films an unintentional case of I Want You to Meet an Old Friend of Mine.